adityacd/miniproject1-is601-ak/gitflow.md

  * Push command is used to basically push the changes we made in the local repository to remote repository.

 9. Pull
+* It is used to update the local version of a repository from a remote.

 10. Remote Add/Remove/Show